 To obtain enough events for a thorough statistical analysis, each run should last for at least ten years, with 20 or even 30 years being preferable.
-A practical arrangement could be to perform ten years of each run first, and then extend them if preliminary results suggest a need to do so.
+As a practical arrangement we plan to perform ten years of each run first, and then extend them if preliminary results suggest a need to do so.